thekylemcenery/Deleuzian_Neural_Network/README.md

     X = np.hstack([num_features, context_features])
     return X, scaler, encoder
 ```
-## Concept Membership: Measuring How Well an Embedding Belongs to a Category

 The `compute_membership` function calculates the degree to which each embedding in the latent space belongs to a specific category or concept.
 It does this by first identifying all embeddings with the target label (`type_name`) and computing their **centroid**—the average position in the latent space.
 Then, it measures the **cosine similarity** between each point in the full embedding set and this centroid.
 Cosine similarity ranges from -1 to 1, where 1 indicates that a point is perfectly aligned with the concept centroid, 0 indicates no alignment, and -1 indicates opposition.